ejdostal/ejdostal/README.md

 In 2023, I enrolled in the TripleTen 4-month Business Intelligence Analytics program.
 The curriculum covered advanced spreadsheets (Google Sheets), data visualization (Tableau, Power BI), SQL (Postgres), and more.
 It also involved numerous practical projects.

 During my learning journey, I also participated in a data hackathon in December 2023 where I worked with a team of analysts to gather relevant insights from data about parking violations from the Financial Department of New York.
 The project task was to gather relevant insights for a private parking company about their potential growth in New York and offer practical advice where possible.
-You can learn more about this and my other projects in my repositories!
+You can learn more about this and my other projects in [my repositories](https://github.com/ejdostal/Data_projects_TripleTen)!

-Some facts about me:
+Some fun facts about me:

-- 💻  I enjoy participating in professional events, especially data hackathons, internships, and mentorships.
+- 💻 I love to learn and enjoy participating in professional events, especially data hackathons, internships, and mentorships.

 - 🐾 I love animals and have a large akkita-mix named Olaf.
-(Some people say he looks just like the dog from Dogecoin. 🐕 )
+(A lot of people tell me he looks like the dog from Dogecoin. 😂🐕 )

 - 🎯 My goals for 2024: landing my dream job in data.
 And building a second brain in Notion!

-Feel free to contact me on GitHub or LinkedIn!
+Feel free to contact me here or [LinkedIn](https://www.linkedin.com/in/erica-dostal/)!
 You can view my resume here.